fergbrain/countdown-timer/readme.txt

  * Updated the widget to use the latest WP functions
  * Widget now has a description
  * Internal versioning is now done automatically
- * Fixed a bug where �No Dates Present� would not display, even though there were no dates present
+ * Fixed a bug where 'No Dates Present' would not display, even though there were no dates present
  * Fixed a bug where an empty array would cause plugin to crash
- * Fixed a problem that caused the timer to only display �in � if �strip zeros� is enabled
+ * Fixed a problem that caused the timer to only display 'in ' if 'strip zeros' is enabled
  * Updated a couple function checks to check for the functions that we're actually using
  * Updated the plugins_dir function call to properly reference the countdown-timer directory (this fixes issues with IIS and Windows)
  * Added a helper function for afdn_countdownTimer so that users can use fergcorp_countdownTimer instead